kunxuj/kunxuj.github.io/_posts/2014-11-11-egit-fetch-pull-push-and-git-config-file.md

 > In .git/config file, above configuration will be located in the section of "remote.name"

 > Direct push may always push changes from different local branches based on configured push specification.

+> After adding files in an empty local repository which was cloned from remote repository, the EGit will ask to make push configuration when try to push.

+* Pushing to a remote Branch:
+EGit Menu Path:  Team -> Push Branch...
+Configuration, there are two kinds of situation:

+  * situation 1:  If the branch already has configuration in .git/config file, the EGit will use existing configuration.
+  * situation 2:  If the branch has no configuration in .git/config file, the EGit will make and save configuration in the config file after push.

 ###Fetch